 Proper selection is the first and the most important step to be adopted in dairy farming.
-Records are the basis of selection and hence proper identification of animals and record keeping is essential.
-Cross-breed animals with exotic inheritance of about 50 percent are preferable.
-This preference is based on comparison of the performance of the animals with different percentage of exotic inheritance.
-Fifty percent of the native germplasm is helpful to retain the adaptability, heat tolerance and disease resistance traits of local animals, in cross breeds.
+Records are the basis of selection and hence proper identification of animals and record-keeping is essential.
+Cross-breed animals with an exotic inheritance of about 50 percent are preferable.
+This preference is based on the comparison of the performance of the animals with different percentages of exotic inheritance.
+Fifty percent of the native germplasm is helpful to retain the adaptability, heat tolerance and disease resistance traits of local animals, in crossbreeds.
 The utilization of the Zebu (Sahiwal) germplasm in the formation of breeds like Australian Friesian Sahiwal (50% of Holstein and 50% Sahiwal) and its international recognition as a breed for the tropics is an example.

-Maintaining animals sustainable to the situation is the best policy.
+Maintaining animals sustainable in the situation is the best policy.
 Bringing animals from different agro-climatic conditions causes problems due to non-adjustment in many cases.
-In case, purchase becomes absolutely essential it should be from similar environmental conditions as far as possible.
+In case, the purchase becomes absolutely essential it should be from similar environmental conditions as far as possible.

 General selection procedures for dairy breeds

 Selection of Dairy Cows

 Selecting a calf in calf show, a cow in cattle show by judging is an art.
 A dairy farmer should build up his own herd by breeding his own herd.
 Following guidelines will be useful for the selection of a dairy cow.

 • whenever an animal is purchased from a cattle fair, it should be selected based upon its breed characters and milk-producing ability

 • History sheet or pedigree sheet which are generally maintained in organized farms reveals the complete history of animal

 • The maximum yields by dairy cows are noticed during the first five lactations.
 So generally selection should be carried out during First or Second lactation and that too is the month after calving.